Key Things to Remember About Managing Your Professional Proof

 It feels like you are erasing years of hard work and making your professional history seem weaker when you have to choose what history to show.

 Stop trying to build an archive and start mapping out your steps for success.
 Instead of listing every job, pick three "Main Projects" that show exactly how you solve big problems.
-By focusing on the method* instead of just *when you did it, you prove your success is a system that can be used again.
+The focus is on the method, not just when you did it.
+This proves your success is a repeatable system.

 Think of your website as a "Best Of" music album—people won't buy the whole collection until they hear the best songs first.